 After the relevant period end, and in respect of the UK determined element of the Firm’s Senior Partner’s reward:

-In respect of the portion of performance income determined by the Global Board, consult with the Chair of the Global Board on the determination of target income and on performance against goals and final income.
+In respect of the portion of performance income determined by the Global Board, consult with the Chair of the Global Board on the determination of reference income and on performance against goals and final income.

 To consult with the Chair of the Alliance Supervisory Board in respect of the Firm’s Senior Partner’s performance on the Alliance Leadership Team.